 Located almost directly between the Scandinavian peninsula and Latvia is the island of Gotland.
-We'll forgive you if you hadn't heard of this little slice of heaven that is Sweden's largest island until now, Stockholm claims a lot of the spotlight when it comes to Swedish tourism (for good reason — it's a great city!), but we imagine you'll be itching to visit Gotland once you see what the island is all about.
+We’ll forgive you if you hadn’t heard of this little slice of heaven that is Sweden’s largest island until now, Stockholm claims a lot of the limelight when it comes to Swedish travel.
+And for good reason – it’s great for a city break!
+But we imagine you’ll be itching to visit Gotland once you see what the island is all about.

 To get a handle of what it is that makes Gotland such a magical destination, we spoke with Jennie in our Sweden office.
 Here’s her top 6 things to love about Gotland...

 This may be strange, but we’re starting off a list of things to love about Gotland with praise of another island that is not Gotland.
 Bear with us, though, because Fårö is just a hop and skip off the Northern shore of Gotland and, on a map, appears at first glance to be just a continuation of Gotland.